 I included lemon bars for an extra sweet treat.
 They are one of my favorite desserts and they matched the color theme – double score!
 I love all of the recipes from Mel’s Kitchen Cafe that I have tried and so although I hadn’t had this recipe before, I knew they would be good.
 They didn’t disappoint – they were perfectly tart, sweet and buttery.
 Give them a try!

-Guests got to take home Salt Water Taffy in the party colors, chocolate mold butterfly suckers that I made using chocolate candy melt and gummy shaped butterflies (purchased at Winco).
+Guests got to take home Salt Water Taffy in the party colors, chocolate mold butterfly suckers that I made using chocolate candy melt and Butterfly Gummy Candy (purchased at Winco).

 At the party the following day for her little friends I served many of the same items, but added a few to turn it into lunch.